Weekend Challenge Course for experienced sailors who want to Challenge the Intermediate Standard .

 For some years we have encouraged student to self study the Ashore Skills (theory) portion and write the exam at the beginning of the course .
 We find students are better prepared for the practical aspect of the course and we can devote more time to developing practical skills.

-New for 2018 we are including access to online self-study Ashore Knowledge modules in the fee for our afloat courses in Canada.
+New in 2018 we included access to online self-study Ashore Knowledge modules in the fee for our afloat courses in Canada.
 The Intermediate Ashore Knowledge modules from learntocruiseonline.ca provides:

 • Access to over 180 minutes of video screencasts by our instructors

 • Email and phone access to LearnToCruiseOnline instructors to deal with any questions you may have

 • Access to LTCO’s online Intermediate Cruising practice exam.
 This simulates the experience of writing the official Sail Canada exam and will help you assess your readiness to write the exam

 • Additional orientation material to help you prepare for and get the most out of your subsequent afloat course experience

 If you wish to do the online Intermediate Ashore Knowledge module separately there is a fee of $175 including the exam fee.($125 is refundable if you subsequently book a course with us in 2019 in Canada).
 See learntocruiseonline.ca to register for this option.

 $1200 plus Tax ($400 to book, balance due 30 days before the course)